Healthdirect Free Australian health advice you can count on.

 What is a stomach ulcer?

-Stomach ulcers are open, inflamed sores in the lining of the stomach.
-They are also known as gastric ulcers or peptic ulcers.
+Stomach ulcers are open, inflamed sores in the lining of your stomach.
+They are also known as gastric ulcers.
 Ulcers can also occur in the upper part of the small intestine — these are known as duodenal ulcers.
+Together, stomach ulcers and duodenal ulcers are known as peptic ulcers.

 What causes stomach ulcers?